 Email gives us the opportunity to communicate instantly without any cost attached to it and that’s precisely why everyone uses it.
 But, when you have to process hundreds of emails every day, email management can be more of a distraction than help.

 This is a guest post by Niraj Ranjan Rout, the founder of Hiver.

 A typical business user sends and receives over 600 emails per week – that is a lot!
 Lately, I have come across many articles and statements that email is the most monstrous, inefficient tool ever.
 I disagree.
-The truth is – email is not inefficient, we use it inefficiently.
-On that note, here are some tips to process your emails better.
+The truth is that email is not inefficient, but we use it inefficiently.
+Here are some tips to process your emails better.